modimore/modimore.github.io/content/pages/resume.md

 core mechanisms and domain definition.
 Now the lead backend engineer for the product as a whole.

+Working on migrating the product's services from an internal platform built around AWS EC2 and puppet to one based on Helm and AWS EKS.

 <div class="fluid-rows-5 p-flow text-center text-style-italic text-weight-bold">
 	<span>Java</span>
 	<span>Python</span>